-Cora Ann Okonski, a 23-year-old young mother engaged to be married the following month, left her Tama, Iowa, home around 9 p.m. on Sunday, April 16, 2000, and headed to the store to buy cigarettes.
-She was never seen again.
-Tait Otis Purk, 33 — Okonski’s live-in companion and the man she planned to marry — told police he had stayed home to care for Okonski’s two-year-old son, Austin, and that he’d last seen his fiancée walking west on 5th Street in Tama.
+Cora Ann Okonski, a 23-year-old young mother engaged to be married the following month, went missing from her Tama, Iowa, home around 9 p.m. on Palm Sunday, April 16, 2000.
+Tait Otis Purk, 33 — Okonski’s live-in companion and the man she planned to marry — told police she left that night to go to the store to buy cigarettes but never returned.
+He said he’d stayed home to care for Okonski’s 2-year-old son, Austin, and that he’d last seen his fiancée walking west on 5th Street in Tama.

-In March of 2015, the investigation into the April 2000 disappearance of Cora Okonski, 23, was reopened by the Iowa Department of Public Safety’s (DPS) Iowa Division of Criminal Investigation (DCI).
+In March of 2015, the Iowa Division of Criminal Investigation (DCI) reopened Okonski’s case.
 Iowa DCI special agents with significant experience working cold cases, working in conjunction with the Iowa Attorney General’s Office, Tama County Sheriff’s Office, Tama Police Department and Tama County Attorney’s Office concluded Okonski’s disappearance was not voluntary.